Class: Sketchup::Material

 • SketchUp 6.0

-To reset the color of a Material with a texture, set the color to nil.
+To reset the color of a material with a colorized texture, set the color to nil.
+If the texture is not colorized it'll be reset to some undefined default color.

 Examples: